 First Republic Private Wealth Management is a financial advisor firm based in San Francisco, California.
-Acquired by First Republic Bank in 1999, the firm has grown to employ more than 200 advisors and hold roughly $74 billion in assets under management.
+Acquired by First Republic Bank in 1999, the firm has grown to employ nearly 300 advisors and hold roughly $78 billion in assets under management.
 The firm offers investment management services, financial planning services and insurance to its clients.

 First Republic Private Wealth Management generally requires a $7,500 annual fee for investment management services, and its online investment management platform requires a minimum account size of $10,000.
 The firm offers services to individuals, trusts, pensions, defined contribution plans, profit-sharing plans, banks, corporations and other business entities.